Chart Data

 The Chart Data table helps you quickly drill down into your metrics and see which type of customer activity resulted in a particular change.

-To get more details of a movement type, click the cell in the table to view the Activity table.
-This shows the subscription activities for the movement.
+To get more details of a movement type, click the cell in the table to list subscription activities for the movement.
 Click an activity to open the customer's record in another tab.

 How plan filters affect Chart Data